 Lunch at Restaurant in Cayo Jutías.

-Afternoon to explore the beach at Cayo Jutias.
+Afternoon free to explore the beach at Cayo Jutias.

 Evening group debriefing over Cuban rum drinks.